Executive Research Initiative

 The Program

-Metric: Improvement in the speed of execution, decisiveness, and problem-solving.
+Metric: Increased speed of execution, decisiveness, and real-world problem‑solving.

 Environment: CEO or Executive peer groups using 1-1s or member pair-ups, or coaches doing direct CEO coaching.